Eco-Retrofit at an East Oxford terrace

-“Working from home and being here most of the day, I’d got used to it being really cold, but now it’s just constant pleasant temperature.”Lis, East Oxford
+“Working from home and being here most of the day, I’d got used to it being really cold, but now it’s just a constant pleasant temperature.”Lis, Cosy Homes Oxfordshire Client

 The retrofit team also relocated the old fuse box to work with the new Solar PV panels on the roof of the home, while making it compatible for use in future with electric vehicle (EV) charging.

 In the loft, insulation was installed in between the joists with aluminium spreader plates.
 Across the house as a whole, there’s a continuous layer of insulation to prevent thermal bridging.

 The walls were given a base coat of lime, and then applied 8cm of wood fibre insulation.

 The home was fitted with specially made traditional timber sash windows with enhanced glazing.
 As the frames are made from wood they will be easily repairable in the future while maintaining beautiful the history, style and character of the home.